 Although we feel that LiDAR is not the best choice in most scenarios, it can still be a good option if the project has lower accuracy requirements and:

 - Requires a terrain model through thick (60-90%) vegetation cover; or

-AUAV has multiple options for delivering aerial LIDAR data.
-We can hire sensors for use on our drones to tackle small areas with thick vegetation cover, and we also collaborate with manned aerial LIDAR service providers who we can subcontract to supply us with the base data, from which we can then process the final deliverables (e.g. 0.5m contours).
+AUAV has multiple options for delivering aerial LiDAR data using drones to tackle small areas with thick vegetation cover, and we also collaborate with manned aerial LiDAR service providers who we can subcontract to supply us with the base data, from which we can then process the final deliverables (e.g. 0.5m contours).

 Additionally, we feel the technology of UAV-based LiDAR will soon improve to the point where it is an affordable solution giving similar accuracy to photogrammetry.
 Driverless cars are also pushing the need for more accurate and affordable vehicle-mounted LiDAR sensors, which the drone industry will benefit from, so the pace of this development is accelerating.
 We continue to keep our eyes on the latest developments, and are in contact with a number of vendors and universities working on these solutions.
 As the technology matures we will be first in line to move ahead with new sensors.